<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Conclusion

 Regardless of pool type, you need to test the water chemistry regularly.
-Outside of that, a fiberglass pool requires less overall maintenance.
+We advise testing daily, but at least weekly.
+Many pool owners report that fiberglass pools are the easiest type of pool to maintain.
 Winner: Fiberglass

 Algae